reposense/RepoSense/docs/ug/configFiles.md

 Ignore standalone config | To ignore the standalone config file (if any) in the target repository, enter **`yes`**.
 If the cell is empty, the standalone config file in the repo (if any) will take precedence over configurations provided in the csv files.
 Ignore Commit List<sup>*+</sup> | The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.
 Additionally, a range of commits can be specified using the `..` notation, e.g., `abc123..def456` (both inclusive).
 Ignore Authors List<sup>*+</sup> | The list of authors to ignore during analysis.
 Authors should be specified by their [Git Author Name](#a-note-about-git-author-name).
-Optimize Cloning | Enter **`yes`** to clone the repository using git's shallow cloning functionality.
+Shallow Cloning | Enter **`yes`** to clone the repository using Git's shallow cloning functionality.
 This option can significantly reduce the time taken to clone large repositories.
-However, the option should ideally be disabled for smaller repositories.
+However, the option should ideally be disabled for smaller repositories, where the .git file is smaller than 500 MB.
 Note: this is incompatible with the "Ignore standalone config" option.

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon `;` as the separator.</sup>
 <sup>+ **Overrideable column**: prepend with `override:` to use entered value(s) instead of value(s) from standalone config.</sup>